gradle/gradle/design-docs/handling-encodings.md

 When `metadataCharset` is UTF-8 the `Zip` task should properly set the *Language encoding flag* or EFS.

-When creating WAR, EAR, and JAR files which all extend from the `Zip` task, we should only allow `metadataCharset`to have the value `UTF-8` as that is the expectation of the JVM.
+When creating WAR, EAR, and JAR files which all extend from the `Zip` task, we should set default value of `metadataCharset`to `UTF-8` as that is the expectation of the JVM.

 We should accomplish this by overriding the setter for the property on the `Jar` task implementation to throw an `UnsupportedOperationException`.
 `War` and `Ear` inherit from `Jar`, and will thus automatically benefit from this behavior.

+This is a potential breaking change.
+To get the old behaviour the `metadataCharset` property could be set as follows:

+    task oldBehaviour(type:Jar) {
+        metadataCharset = Charset.defaultCharset().name()
+    }

 The `Zip` task should document the `metadataCharset` property and specify the default value if the property is not set.

-The `Jar`, `War` and `Ear` tasks should document the `metadataCharset` property and specify that it should not be set and will always use the default `UTF-8` value.
+The `Jar`, `War` and `Ear` tasks should document the `metadataCharset` property, specify the default value of `UTF-8` and warn about using something else.

 #### Tests

+- See existing tests in `JarIntegrationTest` for JAR/WAR/EAR metadata encoding

-[//]: # (TODO)
+[//]: # (TODO add tests)

 <a name="tar-write"></a>
 ### Story: Control the character set used for metadata when creating TAR archives